Typhoon Ken (1982): Impact and aftermath

 Because Ken posed a threat to shipping lanes, a tropical cyclone warning was issued for shipping lanes for a span of 66 hours, lasting from 0900 UTC September 19 until 0300 UTC September 22.
 Upon making landfall in Japan, Ken became the fourth storm to strike the nation during the season.
-Ken was responsible strong winds, including a 90 km/h wind speed on Honshu.
+Ken was responsible for strong winds, including a 90 km/h wind speed on Honshu.
 Additionally, wind gusts of 221 km/h were measured on Shikoku.
 Torrential rains were also recorded; a peak rainfall total was measured at 500 mm in Funato, which also sustained the highest hourly rainfall total of 79.0 mm.
 In Uwajima on the island Shikoku (the smallest of the four main Japanese islands), a peak six-hour total of 220 mm was recorded.
 Additionally, a daily rainfall peak of 280 mm was measured at Kadena.
 Somewhere in Shikoku, 470 mm of rain was recorded in a two-day time span.

 Heavy rains resulted in 114 mudslides, which destroyed eight homes.
-According to nation's police service, a total of 2,440 dwellings were flooded including over 450 in Uwajimi.
+According to Japan's police service, a total of 2,440 dwellings were flooded including over 450 in Uwajimi.
 Four homes were also damaged in Shikoku.
 Two minor bridges were washed away due to flooding rivers.
 Airlines cancelled 74 flights and the Japan National Railways halted 17 trains on the southernmost main island of Kyushu.
-A total of five people were killed by the storm, including three oh Shikoku.
+Total damages for the storm are ¥38.37 million (US$154,000).
+A total of five people were killed by the storm, including three on Shikoku.
 An elderly couple was killed in their bed while a 30-year-old man drowned in his car.
 In addition to these fatalities, 18 persons were hurt; five of these injuries occurred on Shikoku.
 Overall, the storm directly affected 21 districts of Japan.